Interior Designer Elkhart Goshen Indiana

 Just like the conductor of a fine orchestra leads his woodwinds, brass, percussion and strings to work their magic; you too, need to take point on your design project and lead.

 I believe that all building and design projects start out with good intentions.
-But good intentions never got me where I wanted to go.
-I have found that many good folks with good intentions fail at design because they haven't established a framework to make decisions, don't have a clear plan or they are too overwhelmed with all the decisions. if you don't have a clear vision or a shared vision of what you're trying to create, a stressful time can quickly turn into a project that is stuck and can't move forward or is full of design regrets and broken relationships.
-I believe that design done right, is a fun adventure that enhances your relationships at home and blesses those who work with you and I also believe every successful design should begin not only with a plan but also a shared vision of every couple's unique style.
+But I have found that many good folks with good intentions fail at design because of design myths, mindsets and lack of technical design knowledge.
+Change alone is stressful but putting the cart in front of the horse makes a stressful project quickly turn into a project that is stuck and can't move forward or is full of design regrets and broken relationships.
+I believe that design done right, is a fun adventure that enhances your relationships at home and blesses those who work with you and I also believe every successful design should begin not only with a plan but also a shared vision of every couple's unique brand of beauty.

-In the project I am sharing today, the couple had different points of view about style and thought they had plenty of time to make color and finish selections later in the design process.
-They were also relying heavily on their well-respected General Contractor to guide them as they went but because of lack of a design plan and a shared overall vision, things started going south soon after their design project began.
+In the project I am sharing today, the couple had different points of view and thought they had plenty of time to make color and finish selections later in the design process.
+They were also relying heavily on their well-respected General Contractor to guide them but because of lack of interior design knowledge and a shared overall vision, things started going south soon after their construction project began.

-But luckily this couple had a friend that referred them to me because they understood that if this couple couldn't be the powerhouse behind their design vision, they would lose control of their project!
+But luckily this couple had a friend that referred them to me because they understood that if this couple couldn't be united in their design vision & decisions, they would lose control of their project!

-Now I'm not going to bad mouth another designer (heaven knows we've had enough hate and negativity lately trying to distract us) instead I'm going to share with you how I do things differently.
+Now I'm not going to bad mouth someone else or shame their game, (heaven knows we've had enough hate and negativity lately trying to distract us) instead I'm going to share with you how I do things differently.

-So, to help my clients save money on design fees, I ask them to participate in the design process in any and all ways where they feel confident and have the time to do the task themselves.
+In addition, to help my clients save money, I may ask them to participate in the design process where they feel confident and have the time to do the task themselves.

 I've found that most people get overwhelmed with design clutter while doing research and unintentional shopping but my unique process establishes design boundaries so that anyone can implement a cohesive design.

-Most design projects begin with a design working meeting or 'clarity' session where I generously share my ideas, experience and knowledge so that the creative, savvy DIY designer can finish their project on their own while avoiding typical, costly DIY design mistakes.
+After a design discovery phone call, if we think we'll make a good team together, we'll schedule a single design work meeting or 'clarity' session where I generously share my experience and knowledge so that you can finish your project on their own while avoiding typical, costly DIY design mistakes.

-During this working meeting, I answer their questions about interior design, what needs to be done and in the correct order as well as establish design boundaries so they can confidently make design decisions with confidence.
+During this working meeting, I'll answer your design questions, create a check list of what needs to be done and in the correct order so you can confidently move forward with your project on your timeline.

 This is very important because every design decision you make limits your options for the other design decisions yet to be made.